How to create a Venn diagram in PowerPoint

 After changing margins to zeros, you will see:

-7. Format all shapes like you want.
+7. Format all shapes as you want.

-b.
-On the Format Shape pane, on the Text Options tab, in the Text Effect group, in the 3-D Rotation section, select the angle you prefer:
+- On the Format Shape pane, on the Text Options tab, in the Text Effect group, in the 3-D Rotation section, select the angle you prefer:

 - By choosing an appropriate angle in the Z Rotation edit box or